 Borgner again sued successfully in federal court in Borgner v.
 Brooks (N.D.
 Fla.
 2001), contending that the forced inclusion of the two disclaimers violated his First Amendment rights.
-The state board of dentistry appealed to the Eleventh Circuit Court of Appeals.
+The state board of dentistry appealed to the 11th U.S. Circuit Court of Appeals.

 In Borgner v.
 Brooks (11th Cir.
 2002), the three-judge panel of the 11th Circuit ruled 2 to 1 in favor of the state, finding the law to be constitutional under the traditional commercial speech analysis of Central Hudson Gas and Electric Corp. v.
 Public Service Commission (1980).
 The majority reasoned that the state had several substantial interests for its law, including establishing uniform standards for certification and ensuring that dentists’ advertisements did not mislead consumers.